 - help direct interested campus and community members seeking out opportunities

-- administer service learning courses through management of the CalStateS4 web application
+- administer community-based learning courses through management of the CalStateS4 web application

 - support scholarship, research, and grants related to community engagement